ciraxwe/rjug-rxjava/README.md

 A static presentation is available [here](http://ciraxwe.github.io/rjug-rxjava).
 The code examples will not work since they require the application to execute the code.
 The Marvel API [demo](http://ciraxwe.github.io/rjug-rxjava/iframes/demo/index.html) uses local resources and does not connect to the API.

+The presentation was tested on FireFox 34, IE 10 and Chrome 39.

 ## Building and Running

 It is a Spring boot application.
 The project uses Gradle 2.2 as build tool.
 To generate the JAR file execute.